movement-disorders/therappeye/README.md

 ## Usage

 To use this engine, simply compile and run the `main.cpp` file located in the `src` directory.

+> Once running, press the 'N' key to cycle through the slides, or the 'Q' to quit the app.

 ## Compiling for MacOS with provided Makefiles